HumanPerformance/StethoscopeDesign/README.md

 Stethoscope
 ===========

-This project was based of the Stethoscope designed by the [Glia project!] (https://github.com/GliaX/Stethoscope)
+- This project was based of the Stethoscope designed by the [Glia project!] (https://github.com/GliaX/Stethoscope)
+- Our goal is to adapt the most current version of the Glia stethoscope for educational and training purposes!

 Bill of Materials
 =================